How is your child’s behavior now that school is back.. well, sort of back?

 Teaching children theory of mind means helping the child to consider others’ point of view, perspectives, desires, motives, and intentions.
 To do this effectively, parents will learn to use open questions and to develop this key skill.

-Step Into Someone Else’s Shoes
+Walk In Someone Else’s Shoes

 Your goal is to help your child recognize that you and others have feelings about his actions and that those feelings affect how people react to him.

 Ask Open-ended questions – encourage your child to talk and problem solve.
 Who, what, when, where, and how.
 Open questions allow your child to hold the mirror up to his behavior and to hear his own assessment.
 They also make it easier to have the conversation since you are not interrogating him, you are curious.

 Ask, “How do you think I feel when you correct me?”
 Have him look at your face and interpret your feelings.
 No matter what the answer is, even if it’s a shrug and an, “I don’t know,” continue to ask him, “I am curious what made you look up the answer on your phone?”
 Give him the space to think about it.
 Keep your cool.
 This begins to help the child think about what the unspoken social rules were and what they are expected to do in the future.
 The questions help the child reflect on other people’s state of mind.

 The open-ended question coaching technique walks the child through interpreting other people’s point of view to examine how their actions and behaviors affect others.
 Self-regulation and other coping skills may need to be practiced to help children put their best foot forward.
 The key is to help the child consider how they come across to those in their everyday interactions.